Lawmsangi/react-capstone-project/README.md

 5. Redux-toolkit

 ### Key Features <a name="key-features"></a>
-- Home page
     - **SPA**
     - **Search title for books**
     - **Popular Books**

-- Details page
-    - **In the details page, the webapp retrieves data from the API to show detailed data in the category.**
-    - **When the user clicks on the "Back" button (<), the user navigates to the home page.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->